pivotal/docs-tap/scst-store/create-service-account.hbs.md

-# Retrieve and create service accounts
+# Retrieve and create service accounts for Supply Chain Security Tools - Store

-This topic explains how to create service accounts.
+This topic explains how you can create service accounts for Supply Chain Security Tools (SCST) - Store.

+## Overview

 When you install Tanzu Application Platform, the Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.